carltheperson/advanced-js-objects/chapters/chapter-3.md

 >⚠️ This will only prevent *adding* new properties, and not deleting/changing existing properties.
 >

->💡 You can check if an Object is extensible with `Object.isExtensible`
+>💡 You can check if an object is extensible with `Object.isExtensible`
 >

 ### Object.seal

-Sealing your Object will make it non-extensible and make every property non-configurable.
+Sealing your object will make it non-extensible and make every property non-configurable.
 The result of this is that you can’t create or delete any properties.
 It is still possible to change the value of properties if they are not read-only.

 ```js
 const obj = { a: "A", b: "B" }